Bi-Frobenius algebra structure on quantum complete intersections: Introduction

-Using Kummer's theorem in number theory, we know that if there is an $a_i$ such that it is not a power of {\rm char} $k$, the characteristic of \ $k$, then the quantum complete intersections admit no bialgebra structures (see Theorem \ref{bialgebra}).
-This gives a large class of examples of bi-Frobenius algebras which are not bialgebras (and hence not Hopf algebras).
-On the other hand, a quantum exterior algebra admits a bialgebra structure if and only if ${\rm char} \ k = 2$ (see Corollary \ref{hopf}).
+Using Kummer's theorem in number theory, we prove that the quantum complete intersections over filed $k$ admit a bialgebra structure if and only if it admits a Hopf algebra structure, if and only if it is commutative, and the characteristic of $k$ is a prime $p$, and every $a_i$ a power of $p$.
+See Theorem \ref{qcibialgebra}.
+This also gives a large class of examples of bi-Frobenius algebras which are not bialgebras (and hence not Hopf algebras).
+See Corollary \ref{bifrononbi}.